 While fast fashion helps to satisfy the need for new trending styles, it does little to create long-lasting value.
 Most of the clothes are cheap and do not last for long.
 Most consumers will buy the clothes in response to the trending fashions rather than the desire for such garments.
 The industry is primarily driven by sales volume by making consumers feel out of trend and therefore stimulate the need to buy the latest fashion at a low cost.
 The primary goal of fast fashion companies is for customers to buy as many garments as possible and as quickly as possible.

-According to Center for Environmental Health, most fast fashion chains such as H&M, Forever21, and Zara still sell lead contaminated items which have an adverse effect on the environment.
+According to the Center for Environmental Health, most fast fashion chains such as H&M, Forever21, and Zara still sell lead-contaminated items which have an adverse effect on the environment.
 Most of the garments contain lead and other heavy metals which pollute water sources.
-In the United States about 12.8 million tons of clothes are sent to the landfills every year where they contaminate the soil and groundwater due to their toxic chemicals and dyes.
+In the United States, about 12.8 million tons of clothes are sent to landfills every year where they contaminate the soil and groundwater due to their toxic chemicals and dyes.
 Additionally, these take almost 200 years to decompose.
-The burning of fast fashion clothes increases CO2 emissions, which lead to global warming.
+The burning of fast fashion clothes increases CO2 emissions, which leads to global warming.
 These inevitably lead to rising temperatures and water shortages.